...

 • この近くに、ベジタリアンに対応できるお店はありますか?Kono chikaku ni, bejitarian ni taiou dekiru omise wa arimasuka?
 (Are there any restaurants around here that cater to vegetarians?)

-Note that the term “vegetarian” or “vegan” aren’t so commonly used in Japan, especially in the countryside.
+Note that the terms “vegetarian” or “vegan” aren’t so commonly used in Japan, especially in the countryside.
 So, it might be easier to stick with the sentence structure of just saying what you can’t have in your order.

 Sabo Mameya Obuse Nagano Vegetarian Dining